8.32.1 Joint Policy for Children Missing

 Risk Assessment - Planning before the Event

-As far as possible there should be an assessment in advance of any child who is judged to be likely to go missing.
+As far as possible, there should be an assessment or safety plan in advance of any child who is judged to be likely to go missing.

-If appropriate the child should have this policy explained to them so that they understand what actions will be taken if they go missing.
+If appropriate, the child should have this policy explained to them to understand what actions will be taken if they go missing.